githubteacher/feb-developers/bubba/buckaroo_banzai.md

 - He has to align the dots!
 - I've been ionized, but I'm ok now!
 - No matter where you go, there you are.

+### More Quotes:
+- Expect the unexpected.
+He does.
+- Laugha while you can monkeyboy.
+- The future begins tomorrow.